-Before I get stuck into my review of the La Sportiva Bushido 2 trail running shoes, I’d like to quickly talk about the history of the company.
+Before I get stuck into this La Sportiva Bushido 2 review and how they perform while trail running, I’d like to quickly talk about the history of the company.
 It’s always nice to understand the level of experience and craftsmanship that goes into producing the products that you are going to be wearing for so many miles out on the trails.

 La Sportiva was founded in 1928 by Narciso Delladio in Italy, so it’s safe to say they’ve been in the mountain equipment game for a long time.
 La Sportiva possesses a strong passion for the mountains and the environment which is why there is always a consciousness of what kind of impact their factory has on the outdoor world.
 This really resonates with Trail & Kale as a brand and lifestyle.